Textar lightweight brake pads.

 SAVING MADE EASY

-This innovation is based on a thinner and, thus, lighter backing plate for commercial vehicles, manufactured and patented in the “TMD Friction Lightweight Technology” program.
+This innovation is based on a thinner and, thus, lighter backing plate for commercial vehicles, manufactured in the “TMD Friction Lightweight Technology” program.
 The slimness of the backing plate is compensated for by an underlayer which has a lower specific weight than steel, while durability and load-bearing capacity of the plate remain the same.
 Wear on the brake/axle system is minimised due to the reduced weight.
 On a 6-axle truck/trailer combination, up to 7.5 kg in weight can be saved.
 Fuel consumption and CO2 emissions are reduced as a result, increased revenue can be generated by additional loading.
 This pays off for the forwarding agent.